 - c) As at June 30, 2011, the Company was assessed \$550,562 for Quebec Sales Tax and Goods and Services Tax, which has been paid.
 The Company has filed a notice of objection with the Ministere du Revenu du Quebec for these assessments. - d) On March 15, 2012, a supplier instituted an action against the Company in the amount of \$783,652 before the Superior Court of Quebec.
 The Company is contesting that claim and has filed a counter-claim in the amount of \$25,431,906.
 The claim and counter-claim are presently in their infancy in that no examinations have yet to take place.
-The facts reviewed by the Company's legal counsel indicate that the Company has a strong defence to the claim asserted by the supplier and has serious grounds supporting its counter-claim a) Operating lease b) Consulting service agreements
+The facts reviewed by the Company's legal counsel indicate that the Company has a strong defense to the claim asserted by the supplier and has serious grounds supporting its counter-claim.